document-picker API

 status:"success";uri:string; } | {errorMessage:string;status:"error";uri:string; })[]

-For each uri whose release was requested, the result will contain an object with the uri and a status.
+For each uri whose release was requested, the result contains an object with the uri and a status.

 TransitionStyle